-The Invention of Sin"
+The Invention of Sin

-Sex of any kind, he reasoned, should trigger the profound mortal shame that Adam and Eve must have felt the first time they got down, opened their eyes to each other's hot bodies, tasted the crunchy-sweet apple of sin, then were caught by her dad and thrown out.
-Your originale peccatum is simply to have inherited a normal libido.
+Sex of any kind, he reasoned, should trigger in us the profound mortal shame that Adam and Eve must have felt the first time they got down, opened their eyes to each other's hot contours, tasted the crunchy-sweet apple of sin, then were caught by her dad and thrown out.
+In sum, our originale peccatum is simply to have inherited a normal libido.

 TITLE - "The Invention of Sin"

-WHERE - Pomo (2016)
+WHERE - Port Moody, B.C.
+(2016)